Causal Analysis at Extreme Quantiles with Application to London Traffic Flow Data: Proposed methodology

-\subsection{Estimation of Quantiles in the Bulk Part}
+\subsection{Estimation of quantiles in the bulk part}

-After the selection of the transition point between the bulk and the extreme part of the distribution, the proposed method requires estimation of both parts of \eqref{decomposition}.
+After the selection of the transition point between the bulk and the extreme part of the distribution, we need to estimate the conditional quantiles involved in both the summands of \eqref{decomposition}.
 The first part requires estimation of multiple conditional quantiles at different probability levels.
-One can estimate these quantiles separately and use the estimates in \eqref{sample-dist}.
-This approach has two drawbacks.
-Firstly, it may be possible that multiple estimated quantiles cross each other even if their population versions never cross.
+One can estimate these quantiles separately, but this approach has two major drawbacks.
+Firstly, it could be possible that multiple estimated quantiles cross each other even if their population versions never cross.
 For example, it may be possible that the estimated 90th percentile has a larger value than the estimated 95th percentile.
 This results in an invalid estimate of the corresponding distribution function.
-Secondly, consecutive quantiles may share common characteristic and strength \citep{zhu-csda-2008}.
-Simultaneous estimation may improve the estimation accuracy of an individual quantile function \citep{Liu_2010}.
-More recent work with associated R code is available in \citep{Sabine_2013}.
-This work is based on using splines to model the quantile regression functions.
-The drawback with this method is that there is no clear theoretical justification which guarantees that there will be no crossings.
+Secondly, it fails to incorporate common characteristic among the consecutive quantiles \citep{zhu-csda-2008}.
+Simultaneous estimation borrows information from all the neighbouring quantiles that may improve the efficiency of individual quantile estimates \citep{Liu_2010}.
+In their work, \cite{Sabine_2013} used splines to model the quantile regression functions simultaneously but, the drawback with the method is that there is no clear theoretical justification which guarantees that there will be no crossings.